ixanza/tranquility/README.md

 Copy the all of the files from the `MO2/Game Folder Files` directory into your game folder.

-#### Setting up NVIDIA Profile Inspector (NVIDIA GPUs Only)

-Navigate to `MO2/tools/NVIDIA Profile Inspector`.
-Load up nvidiaProfileInspector.exe and use the search bar and navigate to The Elder Scrolls V: Skyrim Special Edition.
-In the new window, in the toolbar at the top is an icon of a box with a green arrow pointing downwards.
-Click on this button, then "Import Profiles" in the drop-down that appears.

-In the window that appears, navigate to and select Skyrim SE Nvidia Inspector Profile.nip.
-The profile is now installed and you can close the program.

 #### Getting an ENB

 This list uses Cathedral Weathers so you want to get an ENB that is compatible.
 Here is a list of compatible ENBs that I can recommend